Central Catholic COVID-19 Update

 Dear Parents and Guardians,

-As a part of our COVID-19 summer high school sports safety protocol, each coach and athlete is required to pass a health screen and temperature check each day.
+As a part of our COVID-19 high school safety protocol, each student is required to pass a health screen and temperature check each day.
 The safety of our community is our top priority.
-Common areas including restrooms, weight rooms and locker rooms as well as equipment are cleaned and sanitized daily.
-We are following the safety requirements as put forth by the CDC, PA State Department of Health and the PIAA.
+Common areas, classrooms, restrooms and the dining hall are cleaned and sanitized throughout the day and again each night.
+We are following the safety requirements as put forth by the CDC and the PA State Department of Health.